Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 - Larry Page, Co-Founder of Google

-• What data do we need to track progress toward OKRs?
+• What data do we need to track goal progress?

 • What do we not need?

-• Who will gather, interpret, and share these numbers?
+• Who will gather, interpret, and convey these numbers?
 How often?

 • How will we share progress with everyone involved?

-For example, at Google, all OKRs (including executives) are completely visible to every employee.
-This kind of transparency in OKRs has several benefits:
+For example, at Google, all OKRs (including executives’) are completely visible to every employee.
+This kind of transparency in OKRs has several benefits.
+It:

 • Creates a collaborative mindset